 8. Pisa Lisa

-What to try: you cannot go wrong with the basic cheese, also be sure to try some homemade gelato for dessert!
+What to try: You cannot go wrong with the basic cheese, also be sure to try some homemade gelato for dessert!
 The Deluxe Semplice vegan pie is also delicious!

 Location: 2245 AZ-89A, Sedona, AZ 86336

 Chocolatree is not only a vegan paradise in Sedona, but also one of only 2 restaurants which offer a 100% gluten-free and organic menu.
 For anyone seeking an allergy friendly meal, Chocolatree is definitely the way to go.
 The creative (and delicious) food offerings and beautiful shady outdoor patio really make it a great choice for anyone, whether or not you are following any specialty diet.
 Their desserts are just wonderful – the tempting assortment of all different types of healthy & decadent chocolate truffles and treats (all chocolates are made on-site) will greet you right when you walk in.
 It’s impossible not to pick up a few treats to go!